kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 and uncomment it.
-Then replace /dev/sdaX with the **UUID** of your swap partition in the same way we did for /etc/fstab and our boot options.  **It is extremely important to use the UUID here!** In the boot options or /etc/fstab, if the wrong partition was refferenced, the system would simply not boot until it is fixed.
+Then replace /dev/sdaX with the **UUID** of your swap partition in the same way we did for /etc/fstab and our boot options.  **It is extremely important to use the UUID here!** In the boot options or /etc/fstab, if the wrong partition was referenced, the system would simply not boot until it is fixed.
 Here, however, the partition would be rendered completely useless after mkswap gets called and a dm-crypt container is created.